Windell2468/Flashcards-1/README.md

 ## Notes

 Describe any challenges encountered while building the app.
+The challenge was the shuffled button and counter displays It took some time to figure out how to make the adding the features.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2025] [Jerry Rogers Jr.]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.